open2b/scriggo-site/doc/disassembler.md

 return
 ```

-could be compiled to this bytecode:
+could be compiled to this assembler:

 ```go
    Case Recv i5 g2  ; case a <-tick: